 When looking for a new home, many people want to make sure that they will be moving to a community with good schools for their children.
 It’s difficult to check out a school system objectively; people often rely on hearsay.
 There are several websites designed to help you.

 One of the best is SchoolDigger.com.
 For NH schools click here; for Massachusetts schools, click here.
 SchoolDigger states that its purpose is “…to empower parents like you to make informed choices about choosing a school for your child.”
 The site contains information on over 130,000 public and private schools in all 50 states.
-Data includes: national test score results, enrollment information, student/teacher ratios, school and district rankings, etc. Test score results are up to date – 2014 results are listed, along with those for 2009-2013.
+Data includes: national test score results, enrollment information, student/teacher ratios, school and district rankings, etc. Test score results are up to date.
 Other stats are similarly current.
 You can find schools by name, address, town/city, district, and location.
 The website is very easy to use and contains a wealth of information.
 House hunters will benefit from checking it out.

 There are a few other sites that can give you additional facts about schools.
 Public School Review (http://www.publicschoolreview.com/) has articles about how to choose a good school, educational issues, etc. For each school, there are statistics for student-teacher ratios, graduation rates, demographic information, and a link to where standardized test scores may be found.